meshcentral-community/meshbook/README.md

 ## 📄 License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the GPL3 License.
 See [LICENSE](./LICENSE).